artsandmetaphysics/goodlifeodyssey/_notes/the-aeneid.md

 ## Background

 The *Aeneid* is a Latin epic poem, written by Virgil between 29 and 19 BCE, that connects the Julio-Claudian dynasty to the heroes of Troy.
-It created a founding myth and explained the Punic Wars.
-The first six books especially reference Homer’s _Odyssey_ and the second six books his _Iliad_.
+It presents a founding myth for the Roman empire and explains the Punic Wars.

 ## Structure and Outline